jmartino21/EFT_Flea_market_Widget/README.md

 I'm open to feedback and suggestions for improvements.
 If you encounter any issues or have ideas on how to make the widget better, feel free to comment below or send me a message.

 Hope you find this tool as helpful as I do.
 Happy raiding, and may your loot be ever valuable!

+This project is licensed under the MIT License - see the LICENSE file for details